cozy/create-cozy-app/packages/cozy-scripts/template/README.md

 ### Tests

-Tests are run by [mocha] under the hood, and written using [chai] and [sinon].
+Tests are run by [jest] under the hood.
 You can easily run the tests suite with:

 ```sh
 $ cd <SLUG_GH>